OleksandrLapshin564/Roombooking/PROJECT_HISTORY.md

 📘 Project History and Progress Log

-This file helps to track what has been done and what is planned.
+This file helps to track completed tasks and future plans.

 📁 Project Name: **RoomBooking**